Natural-Language-Processing-Elm/open_universal_arabic_asr_leaderboard/README.md

 # Requirements

 We collected models from different toolkits, such as HuggingFace, SpeechBrain, Nvidia-NeMo, etc. Requirements for each library can be installed to evaluate a desired model.
-To intall all the dependencies, run:
+To install all the dependencies, run:
 ```bash
 pip install -r requirements.txt
 ```